How to check your lymph nodes

 Figure 5.
 How to check lymph nodes above the collar bone

-How do I check lymph nodes in the armpit?
+How to check lymph nodes in the armpit?

-To check the left side lift your arm slightly then place the fingers of your right hand high into the armpit and then lower your arm.
+• To check the left side, lift your arm slightly, then place the fingers of your right hand high into the armpit and then lower your arm (Figure 7).

 • Feel in the central area of the armpit